Lost domestic luggage rules favor passengers, finally.

-There are lost luggage rules that should be followed before traveling.
+There are lost domestic luggage rules that should be followed before traveling.
 There are rules when traveling and checking in baggage.
 And, finally, rules when luggage is lost, delayed or damaged.

 Is there a way to limit the chances of losing luggage?
 And when luggage doesn’t show up on the carousel, is there anything passengers can do?